craftercms/docs/source/by-role/common/crafter-cli.rst

 #. **Write content to a project**

-   We'll now write content to the Editorial com Project :ref:`crafter-studio-api-content-write-content`
+   We'll now write content to the Editorial com Project using the API `writeContent <../../_static/api/studio.html#tag/content/operation/writeContent>`__

    .. code-block:: bash